All about bokeh & how to create it

 If a person needs or wants a close-up shot with a blurry effect around it or in the background, then they should consider focusing their time and attention on creating the effect of bokeh since blurring without an emphasis on achieving bokeh can make the subject of the image look bad even if the focus on the subject is clear.
 Also, photographers often use bokeh for portrait photography, especially young children and business professionals.

-Examples of bokeh
+More examples of bokeh

 You can also attempt bokeh photography when performing macro or big, close-up shots of insects, birds, flowers and other objects designed to bring out details that might otherwise appear blurry because the subjects are small or in motion.
 In addition, many people like to photograph brightly lit background objects out-of-focus to make them less bright or harsh, such as light sources.